44rd FM-TGMS-MSA Tucson Mineral Symposium:

 We will acknowledge all submitted presentations.
 Accepted presentations will need to be followed up with a 200-500 word abstract (single spaced in 12 point font, Word or equivalent format) with one graphic or photograph associated with the abstract desired by the author (but not inserted into the text), a 5-10 sentence speaker biography and a photographic headshot of the speaker (submitted separately), also in word format.
 All abstracts, biographies, and photos will be combined for creation into an abstract-program booklet.
 The speaker will also provide their preferred email address and contact phone number.
 This is NOT for the program but for communication with the symposium organizer.

 Presenters will provide the digital talk in PowerPoint (pptx or ppt) and PDF format either on a flash drive or a downloadable internet site.
 Presenters will not be permitted to use their own computers.
 The symposium computer is a PC using an up-to-date Microsoft operating system.
-The talks will be projected, live, to remote viewers using a second computer, not used for the presentations.
+In addition, these talks may be recorded IF all speakers agree to recording in advance.

-Please send submitted titles (and later abstracts and speaker biographies) by one of two methods:
+Please send submitted titles (and later abstracts and speaker biographies) by one of three methods: By mail: Mark Ivan Jacobson 1714 S. Clarkson St., Denver, CO 80210

-By the form on the Friends of Mineralogy website – see below
+By the form on the Friends of Mineralogy website at www.friendsofmineralogy.org/call-for-papers